 More Lessons for Grade 11

-Videos, worksheets, games and activities to help Algebra 2 students learn about the tangent, unit circle and tangent graphs.
+Examples, solutions, videos, worksheets, games and activities to help Algebra 2 students learn about the tangent, unit circle and tangent graphs.

 How to define the Tangent Function in the Unit Circle?

 In right triangle trigonometry (for acute angles only), the tangent is defined as the ratio of the opposite side to the adjacent side.

 The unit circle definition is tan(θ)= y/x or tan(θ)=sin(θ)/cos(θ).

 The tangent function is negative whenever sine or cosine, but not both, are negative: the second and fourth quadrants.
 Tangent is also equal to the slope of the terminal side.

 How to graph the Tangent Function?